juanroesel/avalanche-ds/workplan/workplan.md

 The following document outlines a high level workplan I suggest following to develop a generic analytics dashboard to visualize key statistics, trends, and patterns around survey data.

-The proposed workplan is designed to meet the technical and business requirements highlighted in the "DS Exercise for Juan Jose Roesel Interview" document, which were stated as follows:
+The proposed workplan is designed to meet the technical and business requirements highlighted in the "DS Exercise for Juan Jose Roesel Interview" document and to answer the following questions:

-**Key questions:**
+* *What language characteristics distinguish these themes?*

-* What kind of visualizations could aid the analyst’s understanding of the language that distinguishes these themes?
+* *What kind of visualizations could aid the analyst’s understanding of the language that distinguishes these themes?*

-* What kind of visualizations will help analysts to communicate their findings with our clients?
+* *What kind of visualizations will help analysts to communicate their findings with our clients?*

-**Approaches to discuss:**
-* Simple and more complex approaches
-* Human interaction and labeling
-* Machine learning
-* Advanced NLP techniques

-**Technical architecture and scalability:**
-While this data represents one project, such a dashboard would need to serve many different projects with different themes.

-Please prepare a draft work plan for how you would approach the task of making such a dashboard usable for all of our analysts regardless of the project they are on.

-* What data or other information will you need access to?
-* Who will you need to coordinate with?
-* How will you get feedback?

-## Workplan structure
+## **Workplan structure**
 The workplan document contains the following sections:

 * EDA and key insights